RobertMcIsaac/WorkoutTracker/README.md

 # WeatherOrNot

-A web app designed to generate exercises and track workouts
+A full-stack web application that generates exercise recommendations based on user preferences, tracks users’ workouts, and monitors health metrics.

 ## Table of Contents